 The ICANN Board-adopted GNSO Recommendations on the use of the UDRP and URS by IGOs and INGOs confirm that when an IGO holds trademark rights in a particular domain name or identifier, the entity possesses the same standing to submit a complaint using the UDRP or URS as any other non-IGO trademark owner.

-Where an IGO does not hold trademark rights in a particular domain name or identifier, [date] updates to the UDRP and URS Rules provide criteria on how, where necessary, such IGOs wishing to utilize the UDRP and URS could potentially demonstrate their standing to use each process to file a complaint.
+Where an IGO does not hold trademark rights in a particular name or identifier, [date] updates to the UDRP and URS Rules provide criteria on how such an IGO could demonstrate its standing to file a UDRP or URS complaint.

-Section 1 of the UDRP and Section 1 of the URS Rules have each been updated to include a definition of an “IGO Complainant”.
-This is intended to provide clarity and transparency for complainants that believe they are, or represent, an IGO when considering their standing to initiate a proceeding pursuant to either the UDRP or URS.
+Section 1 of the UDRP and Section 1 of the URS Rules have each been updated to include a definition of an “IGO Complainant.”

-Complainants that can demonstrate any of the following defining criteria will be treated as an IGO Complainant by the UDRP panel or URS examiner when considering a complaint:
+Complainants that can demonstrate that they meet any of the following defining criteria will be treated as an IGO Complainant by the UDRP panel or URS examiner when considering a complaint:

 The entity is an international organization established by a treaty, and which possesses international legal personality; or

-The entity is an intergovernmental organization having received a standing invitation, which remains in effect, to participate as an observer in the sessions and the work of the United Nations General Assembly; or
+The entity is an intergovernmental organization that has received a standing invitation, which remains in effect, to participate as an observer in the sessions and the work of the United Nations General Assembly; or

 The entity is a Specialized Agency or distinct entity, organ or program of the United Nations.

-Section 3(b)(viii) of the UDRP Rules and Sections 1.2.6 and 3(b)(v) of the URS Rules have also been updated.
-These updates specify how an IGO Complainant can show unregistered rights to a name or identifier that are functionally equivalent to a trademark and how it can be found to have standing as an IGO complainant.
+Section [xxx] of the UDRP Rules and Sections [xxx] and [xxx] of the URS Rules have also been updated.
+These updates specify how an IGO Complainant can show unregistered rights to a name or identifier that are functionally equivalent to trademark rights and how a party can be found to have standing as an IGO Complainant.